ninchat/ninchat-api/api.md

 	Enables `send_file` action:

 	- "member" enables it for all members.
+	- "moderator" enables it for members with the `moderator` or `operator` attribute.
 	- "operator" enables it for members with the `operator` attribute.

 - `verified_join` : boolean (writable by operators)